wabarc/on-heroku/README.md

 # on-heroku

+> If you prefer to run webapp and worker, please checkout dynos branch.

 `on-heroku` is designed to deploy the `wayback` service as a Heroku app, expect to reduce the cost of running the `wayback` service, and providing additional anonymity.